 Business agility largely depends on agile, integrated information systems.
 The ability to utilize business-to-business (B2B) developments depends on the ability to extend trusted data to suppliers and customers, which in turn requires clean, consistent, semantic interpretation of master data.
 Quality information provides the foundation for growth.
 It is very difficult to grow and change if there is not a good, solid basis, including a well-designed IT infrastructure and good data practices.

 For IT to enable growth and agility, it must be:

 - Accountable – with clear visibility into transaction histories everywhere in the organization it is needed – and compliant with regulatory requirements

 - Flexible – easy to change in response to new processes, markets, and channels

 - Reliable – based on good data quality, trusted sources, and managed complexity

 IT as an Agility Inhibitor

-The hasty implementation of new technologies in the 1990s, without fully integrating systems or changing the business as needed to exploit the technology, often resulted in costly IT complexity and disappointment with the ability of IT to deliver promised benefits.
-As a result, few companies used the downturn as an opportunity to prepare for the return of growth by correcting the root causes of IT complexity (Mattern, Schönwälder and Stein, 2003).
+The hasty implementation of new technologies can leave companies without fully integrated systems, thereby limiting the ability to make business changes which are actually necessary to take advantage of the technology.
+This often results in costly IT complexity and disappointment with the ability of IT to deliver promised benefits.
 In The Adaptable Corporation, Eric Beinhocker (2005) cites “path dependence” on existing resources as one of the key obstacles to agility, because “A company…might be stuck with the wrong resources to go in a given direction because reconfiguring them would take too much time and money.”
 The conflicting constraints in large software systems such as Enterprise Resource Planning (ERP) packages can result in a level of complexity that makes change nearly impossible.
 Redundant applications, spaghetti networks, and information “silos” further increase the complexity and rigidity.